-The service provides information to people and their families about organisations and advocacy services that can provide independent support and advice about their care, treatment and support.
+The service provides information to people, their families and other carers about external bodies, community organisations and advocacy services that can provide independent support and advice about their care, treatment and support.

 Staff understand the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005 and other relevant national guidance.